Recipe: Ruth Pretty’s Grilled Haloumi, Spiced Courgette, Eggplant & Red Pepper Salad with Cashew & Tomato Cream

 Cashew & Tomato Cream (recipe follows)

 Heat barbecue flat plate to medium hot.
 Place a small frying pan on the barbecue and lightly toast the four spices.
 Set aside.
-Place eggplant, red pepper, red onion and zucchini into separate bowls.
+Place eggplant, red pepper, red onion and courgettes into separate bowls.
 Drizzle the vegetables with the oil and toss well.

 Barbecue the eggplant for 5 to 6 minutes on each side, or until browned and tender.
 Transfer to a tray and cover.
 Repeat this process with other vegetables; allowing 4 to 6 minutes for red pepper and onion, or until softened.
-Cook zucchini for 3 to 4 minutes or until golden brown and tender.
+Cook courgettes for 3 to 4 minutes or until golden brown and tender.

 Brush halloumi with the leftover oil from the vegetable bowls, then barbecue on each side until browned.
 Remove to a tray and cover.